-- The Bruce and Barbara Zobel Endowment, established in 1998, instills an international perspective in forestry students and enables them to obtain firsthand experience with forestry in diverse environments around the world.
-The endowment has funded both supplemental scholarships for graduate students and mini-grants to undergraduate and graduate students for travel to other countries.
+- The Bruce and Barbara Zobel Endowment for International Forestry Studies, established in 1998, instills an international perspective in forestry students and enables them to obtain firsthand experience with forestry in diverse environments around the world.
+The endowment awards mini-grants to undergraduate and graduate students in FER for travel to other countries for research or internships.

 Study Abroad Spotlight

 Environmental Sciences major Matthew Adkins spent his Maymester studying abroad in Mexico.
 The University Honors student spent most of his time exploring the Sustainability in Emerging Countries, supported by the Ron and Dale Terry Student Assistance and Enrichment Fund.